33 min to read.

 - How Polkadot works: technical features and innovations

 - DOT Cryptocurrency Tokenomics

 - DOTUSD Technical Analysis and Polkadot Price Prediction for 2025

 What is Polkadot DOT: Web3 Decentralized Internet Platform

-Polkadot is one of the first successful attempts to solve this problem by creating a zero level blockchain that other blockchains will run on.
-In addition, one of the goals of the project is to become the basis for a new version of the Internet called Web3, in which all data (not just cryptocurrencies) is stored on the blockchain and is reliably protected from hacking, forgery and censorship.
+The Polkadot blockchain is one of the first successful attempts to address this issue, resulting in the creation of a zero level blockchain on which other blockchains can run.
+Additionally, the project intends to serve as the basis for a new version of the Internet called Web3, in which all data (not just cryptocurrencies) is stored securely on the blockchain, protected from hackers, forgers, and censorships reliably.